Brummer98/Portfolio_BramvHout/README.md

 [Click here to see the DSS research](https://github.com/Brummer98/Portfolio_BramvHout/blob/de2fdcb2adbf4aeb9cbd4b0e297f46bb86a2d636/Research/DSS.md)

 ### Ethics
 I did some essential research on the Ethics topic.
 Ethics is where you recognize and take into account cultural differences when working with multi-size teams, and are aware of ethical aspects in software development.
-I have made an analysis and did some additional research to increase proficiency at learning outcome 5: Cultural differences and ethics.\
+I have made an analysis and did some additional research to increase proficiency at learning outcome 5: ***Cultural differences and ethics***.\
 [Click here to see the Ethics file](https://github.com/Brummer98/Portfolio_BramvHout/blob/551a0c5c608b7f5454c78b26447701734ef2d620/Research/Ethics.md)

 ### Effective Learning